AllenInstitute/scrattch/README.md

 ### Using docker (RECOMMENDED)

-The current docker version is accessible through docker hub via: ['docker://njjai/scrattch_mapping'](https://hub.docker.com/r/njjai/scrattch_mapping).
-As of 26 February 2025 the Docker version is `njjai/scrattch_mapping:1.1.0`.
+The current docker version is accessible through [Docker Hub](https://hub.docker.com/u/alleninstitute).
+As of 26 March 2025 the [Docker version] is **`docker://jeremyinseattle/scrattch:1.1.2`**.
 This corresponds to AIT (v1.1.0) (see [the Allen Institute Taxonomy GitHub respository](https://github.com/AllenInstitute/AllenInstituteTaxonomy/) for details).

 Docker can be run on some HPC environments that use singularity as follows:

-* **Non-interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:1.1.0 Rscript YOUR_CODE.R`
+* **Non-interactive**: `singularity shell --cleanenv [Docker version] Rscript YOUR_CODE.R`
-* **Interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:1.1.0`
+* **Interactive**: `singularity shell --cleanenv [Docker version]`
-* **To create a sif file for use in other environments**: `singularity pull scrattch:1.1.0.sif docker://njjai/scrattch_mapping:1.1.0`
+* **To create a sif file for use in other environments**: `singularity pull scrattch:1.[#.#.#].sif [Docker version]`

-** WARNING ** The 1.1.0 docker listed above provides all the tooling for AIT (v1.1.0) but has broken scrattch.mapping and scrattch.patchseq.
-An update mid-March will bring both of these packages back up to speed with the AIT schema / format.
+If you cannot figure out how to use Docker in your specific environment, please post an issue.

-Instructions for using Docker in other environments will be posted soon; in the meantime, please post an issue if you can't figure it out.
+*--WARNING-- The 1.1.2 docker listed above provides all the tooling for AIT (v1.1.0) and some functionality for scrattch.mapping, but is broken for hierarchical mapping and all scrattch.patchseq functionality.
+An update mid-April will bring both of these packages back up to speed with the AIT schema / format.*

 ### Running `scrattch` in R